hltj/hltj.github.io/_posts/2017-08-25-kotlin-functor-applicative-monad.md

 ![](/assets/fam/io.png)

 > **Note:** Since Kotlin doesn't distinguish between pure and impure function, it doesn't need IO monad at all.
-> This is just a emulation:
+> This is just an emulation:
 > ``` kotlin
 > data class IO<out T>(val `(-`: T)
 >